 Why Are Hawks Crucial to PA’s Ecosystems?

 Hawks are vital to Pennsylvania’s ecosystems because they regulate prey populations, supporting biodiversity and agricultural health.
-By preying on rodents, insects, and small birds, species like Red-tailed and Broad-winged Hawks prevent overgrazing and pest outbreaks, reducing the need for chemical pesticides.
+By preying on rodents, insects, and small birds, species like Red-tailed and Broad-winged Hawks prevent overgrazing and pest outbreaks.

 Where can you spot Hawks in Pennsylvania?